Rosie-ODonnell/Rosie-ODonnell/README.md

-# Hey!
-I'm Rosie. :aries:
+### Hey, I'm Rosie ✌🏼

-### I'm a self-taught software developer, currently working with HTML, CSS and Javascript. :woman_technologist:
+I'm a self-taught software developer, currently working with HTML, CSS and Javascript. 👩🏼‍💻
+<br /> <br />
+I'm currently part of the [Founders and Coders](https://www.foundersandcoders.com/) Spring 2021 Cohort.

+I'm currently working on some Javascript games... stay tuned for those!

+I'm passionate about making the tech industry more accessible and about using the power of technology for good.

+You can find me on Twitter at [_roseodonnell](https://twitter.com/_roseodonnell/likes)